istvan-derda/neo4j-task-2023/README.md

 - run `./nuke.sh` to delete the neo4j container and the database
 - run `./setup.sh` to set up a clean empty neo4j database

+**Interactive shell**

+Open [localhost:7474/](localhost:7474/) in your browser to run the queries shown below.

+- username: neo4j
+- password: datenbanken

 ## Queries